UK Basel 3.1: An overview of the near-final rules

 ‘Object finance’ means the funding of the acquisition of physical assets (including ships, aircraft, satellites, railcars, or fleets) where the repayment of the exposure is dependent on the cash flows generated by the specific assets that have been financed by and pledged or assigned to the lender.

-** ‘High-quality’ include whether the exposure is to an entity that can meet its financial commitments in a timely manner and its ability to do so is assessed to be robust against adverse changes in the economic cycle and business conditions; and that conditions covering the entity’s revenue and creditor protection are satisfied.
+** ‘High-quality’ includes whether the exposure is to an entity that can meet its financial commitments in a timely manner and its ability to do so is assessed to be robust against adverse changes in the economic cycle and business conditions; and that conditions covering the entity’s revenue and creditor protection are satisfied.

 2. Retail exposures: